documentcloud/documentcloud/app/views/help/searching.markdown

 When you upload a document to DocumentCloud we send the text to [OpenCalais][], a service that discovers entities (people, places, organizations, terms, etc.) present in plain text.
 For example, OpenCalais can tell us that "Barack Obama" is the same person as "President Obama", "Senator Obama", "Mr. President" ... and even "he" or "his" in clauses like "his policy proposals".

-To view entities, select a document and choose **View Entities** from the **Analyze** menu ... or right-click a document, and choose **View Entities** from the context menu.
+To view entities, select a document and choose **View Entities** from the **Analyze** menu ... or right-click on a document, and choose **View Entities** from the context menu.
 The entities will be displayed in a chart that shows how often each entity occurs across the different sections of the document.
 Using this chart, you can see which companies and individuals tend to be mentioned together frequently.
 Hover over a mention to see the surrounding context, and click on it to jump directly to that mention within the document itself.

 <img alt="" src="/images/help/entities.png" class="full_line" />